1350943277liu/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Merge Dataset

+Combine variables containing subject, activity and measurement data into `activities`

 ``` r
 ## Merge the train and the test sets to create one data set
 subject_test <- mutate(subject_test, usage ="test")